Princeton-CDH/winthrop-django/README.rst

     cd sphinx-docs
     make docs

-The documentation will be available in the directory 'docs'.
+The documentation will be available in the directory `docs`.

 You can also view documentation for the current master branch `on GitHub Pages <https://princeton-cdh.github.io/winthrop-django/>`__